smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   template, specialization as a member (of the containing class template) is distinct from specialization of the member template itself.
 In particular, the former may *cause* the latter.
-See `Diagram: Method template inside class template: Class scope specialization`_ for an example.
+See `Diagram: Class template contains function template: Class scope specialization`_ for an example.

 * A *class scope specialization* is an explicit specialization